MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 # Prediction model performance

 After each training, AI Builder uses the test data set to evaluate the quality and accuracy of the new model.
 A summary page for your model shows your model training result.
-These results include a performance grade and/or accuracy score, depending on the type of prediction being done.
+These results include a performance grade and/or performance score, depending on the type of prediction being done.

 ## Measuring performance for different types of predictions